naren317/Message_Broadcaster/README.md

 # Message_Broadcaster :
 An uber simple message broadcasting server powered by boost asio & beast websockets.

+# Platforms :
+*nix distributions with compatible boost library support built with gcc 9.3.0 and cmake 3.17.5 .

 # Description :
 Multiple websocket clients can connect to the server concurrently and observe the transmitted message, which can be generated on the fly by connecting to a different module within server.